 About the Data: A total of 1,481 respondents completed the ExactTarget survey between January 27, 2012, and February 1, 2012.
 For data concerning consumers 15-17 years of age, an invitation was first sent to parents with teen-aged children living in the home, requesting permission for their child’s participation in the survey.

-Topics: Analytics & Automated, Boomers & Older, Email, Magazines, Media & Entertainment, Newspapers, Online & Mobile, Out-of-Home, Paid Search, Radio, Social Media, Television, Traditional, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Data-driven, Email, Magazines, Media & Entertainment, Newspapers, Online & Mobile, Out-of-Home, Paid Search, Radio, Social Media, Television, Traditional, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.